Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 - Your study coordinator has provided a **QR code** to join the study.
 - A stable internet connection for initial setup and survey/media updates.

+For reminder and calendar settings that improve response rates, see :ref:`Compliance Optimization for JTrack EMA+ <compliance-ema>`.

 Android - Install & Join the Study
 ==================================